Usageο

 conda env create -f environment.yml

-π For full usage documentation of AMPcombi and itβs submodules, please refer to the help documentation accessed by:
+π For full parameter list and usage documentation of AMPcombi and its submodules, please refer to the CLI help message accessed by:

 ampcombi --help